The HERMAN Skolnik Award

 Since its establishment in 1976, the Award has been presented to the following individuals at a national ACS meeting.

-2020 Wendy Warr for her contributions to the fields of chemical information and a number of related fields that impinge on chemical information including chemical structure representation, substructure searching, retrosynthesis and reaction prediction
+2020 Wendy Warr for her contributions to the fields of chemical information and a number of related fields that impinge on chemical information including chemical structure representation, substructure searching, retrosynthesis and reaction prediction.
+(Symposium Report)

 2019 Kimito Funatsu is being recognized for his contributions to structure elucidation, de novo structure generation and applications of cheminformatics methods to materials design and chemical process control.
 (Symposium Report)

 2018 Gisbert Schneider is being recognized for his seminal contributions to de novo design of bioactive compounds and the application of these innovative design concepts in both academia and industry.
 (Symposium Report)